 Statistical Madness – Eating While Driving

-Statistical madness created another shining example this month.
+More statistical madness was created with another shining example this month.
 Over time, a few Workers Comp statistics articles are published that basically have no basis in fact.
 For example, many pundits said that California SB 863 was going to save employers large amount of premium.
 That just did not happen.
 The WC system is a delayed system.
 The results are really not known for 4 – 6 years after any law is enacted in any state.

 How can statistics be so far from reality?
 The following example is one the general public even caught onto very quickly.
 The comments section says it all.
-This was likely just a headline – attention grabber.
+This was likely just a headline – attention grabber, better known as clickbait for website traffic.

 This article on distracted driving from CBS Los Angeles has the title: Eating While Driving Significantly Increases Chances Of A Car Accident, Experts Say.
 Where did the reporter get the idea there was an 80% risk increase while eating?
 Of course, if someone says an expert says so, then it must be a fact.